1982 Gonda Encounter: Verdict

-Following the judgement of CBI Court, the Allahabad High Court acquitted all 6 cops stating the encounter was genuine.
+Following the judgement of CBI Court, the Allahabad High Court acquitted all six police officers, ruling that the encounter was genuine.

 Impact and eyewitness accounts

 The case and the outcome is seen as the very slow process of the Indian judicial system since it took 31 years after the murder and 27 years after the charge sheet to deliver the first verdict.
 The CBI judge Rajendra Singh stated it as the "rarest of the rare cases.
 The case is also marked for holding total of eight policemen guilty."
 But the case is also noted for its slow judgement and the failure of the agency to solve the case and deliver the result in time.
 The court criticized the CBI for the pace of investigation.
-The court on pronouncing the verdict said, "The evidence on record indicated conspiracy at a high level but the CBI kept its eyes closed,".
+The court on pronouncing the verdict said, "The evidence on record indicated conspiracy at a high level but the CBI kept its eyes closed".

-The deceased DSP's daughter Kinjal Singh, who is an IAS officer and district magistrate of Lakhimpur Kheri district, broke down during the judgement and recalled her father as honest and her mother's consistent fight against the accused.
+The deceased DSP's daughter, Kinjal Singh, who is an IAS officer and district magistrate of Lakhimpur Kheri district, broke down during the judgement and recalled her father as honest and her mother's consistent fight against the accused.
 Her sister Pranjal Singh is an Indian Revenue Service (IRS) officer.
 She and her relatives, who were present in the court appreciated the court decision.
 Scores of eyewitnesses also told the media how they saw their dear ones were killed in front of them by the accused, but they could do nothing.